-Most stories, at least these days, don’t have flawless heroes and evil cackling villains.
-Readers – and writers! – tend to enjoy more complex characters.
+Most stories, these days, don’t have flawless heroes and evil cackling villains.
+Readers – and writers! – enjoy more complex characters.

 At what stage, though, does a dark hero (aka “anti-hero”) turn into a villain?